 Juvenile Defense Lawyer Miller County, MO

 Call Combs Waterkotte immediately at (314) 900-HELP or contact us online for a free, no-obligation consultation.
-Our Miller County, MO attorneys are committed to providing expert legal advice and determining the most appropriate course of action for your situation.
+Our Miller County, MO lawyers are committed to providing expert legal advice and determining the most appropriate course of action for your situation.

 Who is a Juvenile or an Adult Under Missouri Law?

 For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
-The age differs for various other circumstances under Missouri law, such as:
+It’s crucial to note that age distinctions may vary for different situations under the laws of, including:

 - For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-- To possess or consume alcoholic beverages, an individual must be 21 years of age.
+- To consume or possess alcoholic beverages, an individual must be 21 years of age.

 What Are Some Possible Outcomes of a Juvenile Accused of a Crime in Miller County or Elsewhere Throughout Missouri?